 Clean the centrifugal oil cleaner at the same time as you change the oil filter.
-Otherwise, the oil filter will become clogged and the oil will pass the filter without being cleaned.
+Otherwise, the oil filter will become blocked and the resistance in the filter will increase.
+If this happens, an overflow valve in the filter retainer opens and lets the oil pass without being filtered.